As we heard during our discussion on the state of pharmacy in 2020, this has been a defining moment for the industry.

 Here are the four key trends they expect to shape the future of pharmacy:

-1. Digitalisation, automation, AI and machine learning
+1. Digitalisation, automation, AI, and machine learning

 Pharmacy has been slowly changing for a number of years and the events of 2020 have been the catalyst accelerating this change.

-“We’re quickly moving away from the traditional pharmacy model that’s based on the volume of prescriptions dispensed, and now moving towards a more clinical service based model or a hybrid of the two,” says Leonora O'Brien.
+“We’re quickly moving away from the traditional pharmacy model that’s based on the volume of prescriptions dispensed, and now moving towards a more clinical service-based model or a hybrid of the two,” says Leonora O'Brien.

 This has been coupled with the UK government setting out a clear agenda to integrate pharmacy into wider healthcare in order to reduce pressure on GP surgeries and hospitals.
-However, in order to do this, pharmacies need to free up time and reduce labour intensive processes so they can spend more time with patients coming through their doors.
+However, in order to do this, pharmacies need to free up time and reduce labor-intensive processes so they can spend more time with patients coming through their doors.

-Leonora O'Brien adds: “Recently there was a highly detailed study carried out in the US that showed 47% of the pharmacist’s role is automatable, 23% of the doctor’s role is automatable, and as high as 70% of the pharmacist technician’s role is automatable.
+Leonora O'Brien adds: “Recently there was a highly detailed study carried out in the US that showed 47% of the pharmacist’s role is automatable, 23% of the doctor’s role is automatable and as high as 70% of the pharmacist technician’s role is automatable.

-“We can expect there to be disruption but, instead of being fearful, I believe we need to embrace this as an opportunity to replace the repetitive, time consuming tasks and free up our professional time for leadership and humanistic care of patients.”
+“We can expect there to be disruption but, instead of being fearful, I believe we need to embrace this as an opportunity to replace the repetitive, time-consuming tasks and free up our professional time for leadership and humanistic care of patients.”

 These sentiments were echoed by Janson Woodall: “There needs to be a change of mindset in pharmacies.
 AI can be scary but it can help us be more efficient, make better decisions, and deliver better outcomes for patients.

-“If we automate routine tasks that machine learning can support with, this frees up colleagues to spend time with patients and deliver a much better, well rounded service.”
+“If we automate routine tasks that machine learning can support with, this frees up colleagues to spend time with patients and deliver a much better, well-rounded service.”

 2. Better use of data